 In sum, the present analyses suggest that conservative shifting often gives way to worldview defense when additional components of a participant's worldview are rendered salient in some manner.
-However, future research is needed to understand which salient political phenomena most strongly moderate MS effects.
-Another remaining question revolves around the extent to which salient aspects of a political climate-such as an economic recession, foreign wars, or immigration issues-function as MS proxies in the level of threat they present to voters.
-It may be the case that terror management processes become active when people cast their votes in the context of high unemployment rates or other potential death anxiety triggers.
+Future research is needed to understand which political phenomena most strongly moderate MS effects and why.
+For instance, various aspects of a political climate-such as an economic recession, foreign wars, or immigration issues-could function as MS proxies in the level of threat they present to voters.
 Whether such events produce conservative shifting or worldview defense may depend on the broad sociopolitical climate, as well as the chronic accessibility or situational salience of worldview components.
-Continued exploration of such political phenomena, both within and outside of experimental laboratory settings, will yield further insight into the impact of death-related concerns on political attitudes and behavior.
+For example, amidst a high unemployment rate (7.9%), a continuing war in Afghanistan, and a hurricane/superstorm Sandy decimating parts of the East coast, the 2012 U.S. Presidential election was the most racially polarized in U.S. history, with Caucasian voters preferring Mitt Romney almost 60% to 40% but minority voters reelecting President Barack Obama: Over 93% of African Americans voted for Obama in 2012, as well as 73% of Asian Americans and 71% of Latinos.
+Continued exploration of such political phenomena, both within and outside of experimental laboratory settings, will yield further insight into the impact of death-related concerns on political attitudes and voting behavior.